Discordianism: The Pentabarf

 The Pentabarf are five rules of Discordianism, described by David G. Robertson as "the Discordian take on the Ten Commandments".
-As venerators of Eris, Discordian views vary from one person to the next as neither order or disorder, nor chaos are requisites of falling into the Discordian category.
+As venerators of Eris, Discordian views vary from one person to the next as neither order nor disorder, nor chaos are requisites of falling into the Discordian category.
 The fifth rule is representative of that.

 I—There is no Goddess but Goddess and She is Your Goddess.
 There is no Erisian Movement but The Erisian Movement and it is The Erisian Movement.
 And every Golden Apple Corps is the beloved home of a Golden Worm.

 II—A Discordian Shall Always use the Official Discordian Document Numbering System.

 III—A Discordian is Required during his early Illumination to Go Off Alone & Partake Joyously of a Hot Dog on a Friday; this Devotive Ceremony to Remonstrate against the popular Paganisms of the Day: of Catholic Christendom (no meat on Friday), of Judaism (no meat of Pork), of Hindic Peoples (no meat of Beef), of Buddhists (no meat of animal), and of Discordians (No Hot Dog Buns).

 IV—A Discordian shall Partake of No Hot Dog Buns, for Such was the Solace of Our Goddess when She was Confronted with The Original Snub.

 V—A Discordian is Prohibited of Believing What he Reads.